artemas-radik/Maze-Generator-and-Solver/README.md

 ## How do I start the program?

 Simply compile the files in the src folder.
-The main method is in com.magnesiumm.logic.Run
+The main method is in com.magnesiumm.logic.Run Make sure to set the classpath.
+Make sure you are in magnesiumm directory.

+javac -cp "absolute classpath pointing to src folder" Run.java

+java -cp "absolute classpath pointing to src folder" com.magnesiumm.Run

 ## What do the menus do?